csh970605/csh970605.github.io/_posts/2023-08-21-Client_Layer.md

 Client Layer is one of the composition of [ROS](https://csh970605.github.io/posts/ROS/).<br>

-Client Layer supports multiple programming language.
+Client Layer is used to support multiple programming language.
 <br><br><br><br>

 ## Compositions of Client Layer